cosmos/cosmos-sdk/plugin/plugins/kafka/README.md

 # List of plugin names to enable from the plugin/plugins/*
 enabled = ["kafka"]

-# The directory to load non-preloaded plugins from; defaults to ./plugin/plugins
+# The directory to load non-preloaded plugins from; defaults $GOPATH/src/github.com/cosmos/cosmos-sdk/plugin/plugins
 dir = ""

-# a mapping of plugin-specific streaming service parameters, mapped to their pluginFileName
-[plugins.streaming]

-# maximum amount of time the BaseApp will await positive acknowledgement of message receipt from all streaming services
-# in milliseconds
-global_ack_wait_limit = 2000

 ###############################################################################
 ###                       Kafka Plugin configuration                        ###
 ###############################################################################

-# The specific parameters for the Kafka streaming service plugin
+# The specific parameters for the kafka streaming service plugin
 [plugins.streaming.kafka]

 # List of store keys we want to expose for this streaming service.
 keys = []

-# Optional topic prefix for the topic(s) where data will be stored
+# Optional prefix for topic names where data will be stored.
-topic_prefix = "block"
+topic_prefix = "pio"

 # Flush and wait for outstanding messages and requests to complete delivery. (milliseconds)
-flush_timeout_ms = 1500
+flush_timeout_ms = 5000

 # Whether or not to halt the application when plugin fails to deliver message(s).
 halt_app_on_delivery_error = true